TAbdiukov/CCSP-Mnemonics/README.md

 	* For CCSP: Tags for DLP; Labels for classification.
 (Tags explain the data, labels show sensitivity)
 4) After the data is tagged, set up DLP policies.
 5) Deploy DLP.
-6) Let DLP train on data. (you can help, but for CCSP: DLP will work fine on its own)
+6) Let DLP train on data. (you can assist, but for CCSP: DLP will work fine on its own)

 ### Data **DE**classification

 * Anonymization – Remove sensitive data and make the subject **anonymous** (like a hacker group).
 Can be required by GDPR.
 * Masking – Permanently mask and damage data, sub-options:
 	* Randomize – meaningful parts of data replaced with meaningless random data
-	* Hash – John Smith" becomes "0xDEA4B884"
+	* Hash – John Smith" becomes `0x0EA4B884`
 	* Shuffle – Everyone's data is shuffled, rendering data dirty and meaningless
 	* Mask – Card number `**** **** **** 9608` expiry `09/25` cvv `***`
 	* Delete – Delete